Gen AI Mastery Hub · Course Program

 Bloom L5 Fast-change Planned

-Build a TaskFlow that triggers when a specific Gmail arrives (e.g., from your manager) and executes a multi-step chain: summarize, draft reply, notify in Signal.
+Build a TaskFlow that triggers when a specific Gmail arrives (e.g., from your manager) and executes a multi-step chain: summarize, draft reply, notify in Telegram.

 Key takeawayTaskFlows connect OpenClaw to the moments that actually matter in your day.